Installing the Staykey Home Assistant Plugin

 What data is sent?

-If you need to change the webhook URL after setup:
+If you need to change the gateway token after setup:

 - Go to Settings → Devices & Services